mastodon/documentation/content/en/methods/follow_requests.md

 : **Internal parameter.** Use HTTP `Link` header for pagination.

 limit
 : Integer.
 Maximum number of results to return.
-Defaults to 40.
-Paginate using the HTTP Link header.
+Defaults to 40 accounts.
+Max 80 accounts.

 #### Response
 ##### 200: OK